 She exposes a lot of the dog catchers cruelty and she is one of the people who does not stay indifferent to injustice and cruelty against animals.
 Check out her Facebook timeline and photos to learn more about the cruelty displayed by dog catchers and public shelters.

-Monica Gabriela Maghiar does not rescue, but she does a lot of awareness work, activism and education through her Facebook page and group.
+Monica Gabriela Maghiar rescues cats (and once in a while dogs) and she also does a lot of awareness work, activism and education through her Facebook page and group.
 She is Admin for Adoptii Pisicute – Pui si STERILIZARE OBLIGATORIE This group has over 4000 active members.